A Brief Lesson on Legibility – What makes a font easy to read?

 Note in the second image below the difference between Avant Garde and Meta Pro.
 In the 3rd image, you can see both in action.
 Which version do you prefer when used in a paragraph?

 Fonts with small x-height are often a bit less easy to read.
 You can compare this using the trick below.
 Below I’ve compared the famous Helvetica Neue (which has improved legibility compared the original Helvetica), with Fira Sans.

 Something that is probably already noticeable in the above winners, is the presence of whitespace around individual characters.
 This whitespace helps to differentiate.
 Some examples below illustrate the presence of whitespace, with Arial vs Meta Pro.

 This whitespace in type is also called ‘aperture’ or ‘counters’.
 It refers to the open gaps in certain characters.
 Such as the loop from the ‘g’ or the open curves present in the ‘s’.
 The larger this space, the easier it is to recognize what character it is.

 Some examples below that illustrate this pretty well.

-I hope these simple tips will help you recognize a legible (easy to read) typeface.
+I hope these simple tips will help you pick a legible and easy to read font.

-I think the internet is a great place, there is so much information out there, there is always something new and interesting to discover or learn.
+I think the internet is a great place; there is so much information out there, and there is always something new and interesting to discover or learn.
 And knowledge is power 😉 However, it’s rare to have a pleasant reading experience online these days, in my opinion.
 Medium does a great job in terms of its clean layout.
-But too often do I come across cluttered & crowded interfaces.
+But too often, I come across cluttered & crowded interfaces.
 Advertising left and right, flashing banners, related articles, cookie bars, sign-up pop-ups, and so on.
 It’s up to us, designers, to fix this.
-Let’s make browsing pleasant again, remove the clutter, and optimize the reading experience by picking a legible, easy to read, font.
+Let’s make browsing pleasant again, remove the clutter, and optimize the reading experience by picking a legible, easy-to-read font.